ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 - Goto `https://www.kaggle.com/ryanorsinger/101-exercises`
-- Click "Fork" to make your own copy so you can experiment.
+- Click "Copy and Edit" to make your own copy so you can experiment.

 > "Programming languages allow us to formalize instructions and express logic, business rules, mathematics, processes, and automation instructions in one single language in a way where computers follows those instructions to produce utility for people." - Ryan Orsinger